Recent Storm Damage Posts

 8/20/2021 (Permalink)

-a large lightning strike in a dark stormy sky If storms cause damage to your home or business, SERVPRO of Eastern Rockland County is on the line, ready to make things right.
+If storms cause damage to your home or business, SERVPRO of Eastern Rockland County is on the line, ready to make things right.

 Summertime is here in all its glory, and for many it means making great memories outdoors, playing sports or taking trips to the coast.
 But does it ever seem like while it’s the sunniest time of the year, it’s also the most likely time for you to get caught out in a random thunderstorm that makes you have to retreat?